tytydraco/yessleep/out/Something_happened_at_my_local_park.md

 “I don’t know, lemme go check it out,” Neo said.

 I walked out with him, and he said he wanted to go look around for a minute.
-I walked around with him for a bit, then go back.
+I walked around with him for a bit, then went back.

 He stayed behind.